iondrive-co/yaml-surgeon/Readme.md

         - bacon: [egg, spam]
         - beans: {spam: spam}
 ```
+To break that down a bit more, the first operation above inserted a `- can: [egg, spam]` line under `- bacon: [egg, spam]`,
+which is the line selected with `.named('bacon').with_parent('spam')` (the `duplicate_as` parameter of `can` was used
+to name the duplicated key).
+The second operation then inserted a new list entry called `spam` after `egg`, which was
+the list entry selected with `.named('egg').with_parent('can')`.
+Note the second operation is selecting on the yaml
+document modified by the first operation (the `then` function begins a new operation).

-In this example each of the selections was chosen to match exactly one entry, but you can apply operations to multiple
+In that example each of the selections was chosen to match exactly one entry, but you can apply operations to multiple
 elements, for example you could then do `YamlOperation(output).named('egg').delete().execute()` which would result in:
 ```
     - spam: